Commonweal – Well-being for all

 Also, archival material collected by Commonweal over the years, from the peace and other movements, is expertly curated by Special Collections at the University of Bradford.
 This material includes Gerald Holtom’s original designs for the nuclear disarmament (ND) symbol, which ‘continues to be used as shorthand for peace and hope’.

-Commonweal has run several successful projects over the years, besides maintaining the Collection itself, such as a mobile children’s peace library and a local peace directory.
-It also holds regular peace lectures in Bradford.
+Other successful Commonweal projects over the years include a mobile children’s peace library and a local peace directory.

 In the same spirit that led David Hoggett to found Commonweal, we are always looking for new ways to support people who want a nonviolent world and who are willing to work for one.